 3 Mistakes That Ruin Tennessee Onions

-It is a dish made on microscopic alchem, where a single can convert silk into mud, carbel in Carbel, and your grandmother’s legacy can turn into a story of caution.
+This dish relies on microscopic alchemy, where a single ingredient can transform silk into mud, carbel into carbel, and your grandmother’s legacy can become a cautionary tale.

 Why It Happens: